athieme/passport-ping/README.md

 # Passport-Ping

 [Passport](http://passportjs.org/) strategy for authenticating with [PingFederate](https://pingidentity.com/)
 using the OAuth 2.0 API.
+This assumes you have a properly configured and running PingFederate server.

 This module lets you authenticate using PingFederate in your Node.js applications.
 By plugging into Passport, PingFederate authentication can be easily and